cnnrrss/ten-x-coder/frameworks/aws/DynamoDB.md

     - Up to 400 KB of data per item

 #### Burst Capacity
 DynamoDB provides some flex in your per-partition throughput provisioning by providing burst capacity.
-DynamoDB reserves a portion of that unused capacity for later burssts of throughput to handle usage spikes.
+DynamoDB _reserves a portion_ of that _unused capacity_ for later bursts of throughput to handle usage spikes.

-DynamoDB currently retains up to 5 minutes (300 seconds) of unused read and write capacity.
+DynamoDB currently retains up to **5 minutes** (300 seconds) of unused read and write capacity.
 During an occasional burst of read or write activity, these extra capacity units can be consumed quickly—even faster than the per-second provisioned throughput capacity that you've defined for your table.

 #### Adaptive Capacity

-Adaptive capacity is a feature that enables DynamoDB to run imbalanced workloads indefinitely.
+Adaptive capacity is a feature that enables DynamoDB to run **imbalanced workloads** indefinitely.
 It minimizes throttling due to throughput exceptions.
 It also helps you reduce costs by enabling you to provision only the throughput capacity that you need.

 enables your application to continue reading and writing to hot partitions without being throttled.
 Provided that traffic does not exceed your tables total provisioned capacity or the partition maximum capacity.

-## Serverless
-- Read/write capacity modes
-- On-demand mode
-- Auto scaling
-- Change tracking with triggers

 ## Enterprise Grade